 Is your Bowflex collecting dust in the corner of your den?
 Ready to replace it with your phone?
 Fit is an effort to allow fitness apps to share data in a unified, cohesive fashion.
-Announced at I/O this year, the preview SDK for is now available for developers to explore and start building apps. ‘re one step closer to the debut of integrated health and fitness services in Android
+Announced at I/O this year, the preview SDK for is now available for developers to explore start building apps. ‘re one step closer to the debut of integrated health fitness services in Android

-The SDK includes three sets of APIs for developers, as detailed in the Developers blog:
+The SDK includes three sets of As for developers, as detailed in the Developers blog:

-- Sensors API provides high-level access to sensors from the device and wearables—so with one API your app can talk to sensors, whether on an Android device or a wearable.
-So if you’re making a running app, you could register it to receive updates from a connected heart rate monitor every 5 seconds during a user’s run and give immediate feedback to the runner on the display.
+- Sensors A provides high-level access to sensors from the device wearables—so with one A your app can talk to sensors, whether on an Android device or a wearable.
+So if you’re making a running app, you could register it to receive updates from a connected heart rate monitor every 5 seconds during a user’s run give immediate feedback to the runner on the display.

-- History API allows operations on the data like read, insert and delete.
-When the exerciser finishes her run, the running app can query the History API for all locations during the run and show a map.
+- History A allows operations on the data like read, insert delete. en the exerciser finishes her run, the running app can query the History A for all locations during the run show a map.

-With the onslaught of fitness apps taking over the Google Play Store, and companies like Samsung making its own health app a marquee feature on its flagship devices, Google had to conjure up something of its own.
-The Google Fit service will work with various fitness apps and wearables to store their data locally and in the cloud, and allow fitness apps to share their data with each other.
+th the onslaught of fitness apps taking over the ay Store, companies like Samsung making its own health app a marquee feature on its flagship devices, had to conjure up something of its own.
+The Fit service will work with various fitness apps wearables to store their data locally in the cloud, allow fitness apps to share their data with each other.

-The SDK is compatible with the new Android preview for the Nexus 5 and second-generation Nexus 7.
-You can read more about it at the Developer Preview page.
+The SDK is compatible with the new Android preview for the Nexus 5 second-generation Nexus 7.
+You can read more about it at the Developer eview page.